Gomenasai (t.A.T.u. song)

 "Gomenasai" (mispronunciation of ごめんなさい) is a song by Russian recording duo t.A.T.u., taken from their second English language studio album Dangerous and Moving (2005).
 The song was written by Martin Kierszenbaum, and production was handled by Kierszenbaum and Robert Orton.
 The song was released in May 2006 as the album's third single by Interscope.
 The song was not initially supposed to be a single from the studio album as t.A.T.u. did not approve; however Interscope ignored the band's wishes and went forward with the single anyway.
-Due to conflicts with the label, "Gomenasai" was t.A.T.u's last single with Interscope.
+Due to conflicts with the label, "Gomenasai" was t.A.T.u.'s last single with Interscope.

 Musically, the song is a pop ballad with electronic music influences.
-Lyrically it deals with the group saying "sorry" towards each other, using the Japanese word "Gomenasai"; hence the title.
+Lyrically it deals with the group saying "sorry" towards each other, using the Japanese word "Gomennasai"; hence the title.
 "Gomenasai" received mixed to favorable reviews from music critics, who felt it was gentle and one of the group's best vocal songs to date, while some felt it was similar to other ballads.
 The song was not issued in most countries, but had moderate success on the music charts.
 There were two different videos produced for this single: animated and live action.

 Background

 The song was written by Martin Kierszenbaum, and production was handled by Kierszenbaum and Robert Orton.
+It was written as a response to t.A.T.u.'s Japanese audience following a sharp decline of their popularity in the country due to them abruptly cancelling their appearance on the Japanese television program Music Station in the middle of broadcast.
+In 2013, Katina stated that Volkova felt that the song was too soft for their rebellious image, but Katina had felt that it was necessary as a means to apologize to their Japanese audience.

 The song was released in May 2006 as the album's third single by Interscope.
 The song was the group's last official single from the group's record labels, Interscope and Universal Russia.
 The group did not want to release the song as the third single, but the choice was up to their label who finally decided to release it.

 Due to the further conflict, the group decided to leave the record label.
 The single, however was not the last release, as the group's compilation "The Best" was the final.